Indigenous architecture in the United States: American Southwest

 Pueblo architecture is a lasting aspect of Indigenous architecture in the American Southwest.
 The original Pueblo style was based on the Anasazi people, who began building square cliff dwellings around 1150 CE, featuring subterranean chambers and circular ceremonial rooms.
-Over time, Pueblo architecture evolved into the construction of permanent, angular homes made from limestone blocks or adobe—a mixture of clay and water.
+Over time, Pueblo architecture evolved into the construction of permanent, angular homes made from limestone blocks or adobe, a mixture of clay and water.
 Pueblos were also built using thick slabs of quarried sandstone.
-However, variations in water sources and climate often influenced the choice of building materials.
-Pueblo homes had thick walls and small windows to minimize the effects of the heat.
+Variations in water sources and climate often influenced the choice of building materials.
+Pueblo homes had thick walls and small windows to minimize heat.
 These houses were frequently multi-storied, with rooms decreasing in size with each level.
 Pueblos were typically inhabited by both nuclear and extended families, with interconnected rooms to accommodate this.
 Most pueblos included one or two below-ground kivas, large circular rooms used for ceremonial purposes.
 While pueblos were often built along the periphery of villages, a central space was usually reserved for a large courtyard to emphasize community.

 Pueblo architecture in modern society

-While most Indigenous people in modern society use their traditional architecture primarily for ceremonial purposes, Pueblo architecture remains one of the few styles that is still regularly used today.
+While most Indigenous people in modern society use their traditional architecture primarily for ceremonial purposes, Pueblo architecture remains one of the few styles still regularly used today.
 In the Southwest, the culture associated with Pueblo architecture continues through the construction of modern buildings that share many features with traditional Puebloan structures.
 Although many modern Pueblo-style buildings are more colorful and have larger windows, the traditional box-like shapes of stone and earthen Pueblos heavily influence these designs.
 A notable example is the Pojoaque Pueblo Council Chambers, designed by sculptor and Pueblo governor George Rivera.
 Rivera designed the building with thick, angular earthen walls and a color palette of browns and tans that reflect traditional Pueblo architecture.
 The Council Chambers serves not only as a cultural center for Puebloan Indigenous peoples but also as a monument to their long history.